-Council Directive 2006/112/EC of 28 November 2006 sets out the framework for VAT in the EU.
-The EU's institutions do not collect the tax; instead, Member States are each required to adopt and collect a VAT that complies with the EU VAT rules.
-Each Member State has a standard rate that applies to most goods and services.
-According to the Directive, this rate cannot be less than 15%.
-According to Annex III of the Directive, food is eligible for a reduced VAT rate, which generally cannot be less than 5%.
-However, certain food products are eligible for a reduced VAT rate of less than 5% or an exemption with the right to deduct VAT paid on inputs.
-In addition, the Directive allows Member States to provide an exemption with a right to deduct for the supply of goods and services by organizations engaged in welfare and social well-being activities.
+Council Directive 2006/112/EC of 28 November 2006236 sets out the framework for VAT in the EU.
+The EU's institutions do not collect the tax; instead, Member States are each required to adopt and collect a VAT that complies with the EU VAT rules.237 Each Member State has a standard rate that applies to most goods and services.
+According to the Directive, this rate cannot be less than 15%.238 According to Annex III of the Directive,239 food is eligible for a reduced VAT rate, which generally cannot be less than 5%.240 However, certain food products are eligible for a reduced VAT rate of less than 5% or an exemption with the right to deduct VAT paid on inputs.241 In addition, the Directive allows Member States to provide an exemption with a right to deduct for the supply of goods and services by organizations engaged in welfare and social well-being activities.242

-The Directive specifies that VAT has to be paid on food intended for donation if the VAT paid by the donor upon purchase is fully or partially deductible (Article 16).
-However, because the taxable amount is the purchase price at the moment of the donation-adjusted to the state of those goods at the time when the donation takes place (Article 74)-the European Commission recommends that, "for foods close to the 'best before' date, Member States should consider the value on which the VAT is calculated to be fairly low, even close to zero in cases where the food genuinely has no value."
-Several Member States have clarified that food items close to their expiration date have a "purchase price" of zero or close to zero, such that they do not incur VAT liability when donated.
-However, other Member States consider the price of a donated product to be at the same level as its purchase price through usual commercial transactions and calculate the VAT at the commercial price, such that the food bank or recipient organization would incur VAT liability on the product at the time of transfer.
+The Directive specifies that VAT has to be paid on food intended for donation if the VAT paid by the donor upon purchase is fully or partially deductible (Article 16).243 However, because the taxable amount is the purchase price at the moment of the donation-adjusted to the state of those goods at the time when the donation takes place (Article 74)-the European Commission recommends that, "for foods close to the 'best before' date, Member States should consider the value on which the VAT is calculated to be fairly low, even close to zero in cases where the food genuinely has no value."244 Several Member States have clarified that food items close to their expiration date have a "purchase price" of zero or close to zero, such that they do not incur VAT liability when donated.245 However, other Member States consider the price of a donated product to be at the same level as its purchase price through usual commercial transactions and calculate the VAT at the commercial price, such that the food bank or recipient organization would incur VAT liability on the product at the time of transfer.246 different ways.

-Several Member States have enacted specific provisions in their own national tax legislation to address the issue of VAT in relation to food donation.
-In addition to subjecting food to reduced VAT rates as mentioned above, Member States trying to address the VAT challenge have primarily handled the issue of VAT in two different ways.
 First, some have declared that redistributed food is "zero-rated" (i.e., the goods are still VAT taxable, but the rate of VAT charged to the food redistribution organizations is 0%).
-Second, others have declared that such food is exempt from VAT (i.e., the goods are not VAT taxable).
-If a good is zero-rated, the government does not tax its sale, but allows credits for the VAT paid on inputs.
-If a good or business is "exempt" from VAT, the government does not tax the sale of the good, but producers cannot claim a credit for the VAT they pay on inputs to produce it.
-A third option is granting a VAT exemption with the right to deduct, which would allow donors to recover input VAT, but food redistribution organizations would not have to pay additional VAT upon receipt of the donated food.
-In practice, the exemption with the right to deduct functions similarly to zero-rating all donated food products.
+Second, others have declared that such food is exempt from VAT (i.e., the goods are not VAT taxable).247 If a good is zero-rated, the government does not tax its sale, but allows credits for the VAT paid on inputs.
+If a good or business is "exempt" from VAT, the government does not tax the sale of the good, but producers cannot claim a credit for the VAT they pay on inputs to produce it.248 A third option is granting a VAT exemption with the right to deduct, which would allow donors to recover input VAT, but food redistribution organizations would not have to pay additional VAT upon receipt of the donated food.249 In practice, the exemption with the right to deduct functions similarly to zero-rating all donated food products.